wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/blockchain-updates.md

 The `Subscribe` function returns all the events in real time: block append, microblock append, block rollback, microblock rollback (see the [Waves-NG](/en/blockchain/waves-protocol/waves-ng-protocol) protocol description).
 To handle rollbacks, we recommend that your client stores the previous states of the blockchain 10–100 blocks back from the current one, this is sufficient in the vast majority of cases (the maximum possible rollback height is 2000 blocks, but the probability of such a rollback is negligible).
 If the connection was interrupted, roll back the last block on the client and restart receiving events from the previous block.

 For some analytical tasks, real-time events are not needed, for example, it is enough to update the data once an hour or once a day.
-In this cases, we recommend to use the `GetBlockUpdatesRange` function.
+In such cases, we recommend to use the `GetBlockUpdatesRange` function.
 It only returns historical data of blocks that are already applied, which is much easier to process.
 It is better to indicate the end height of the range a few blocks less than the current blockchain height to avoid issues with rollbacks.

 See the format of requests and responses in the [blockchain_updates.proto](https://github.com/wavesplatform/protobuf-schemas/blob/master/proto/waves/events/grpc/blockchain_updates.proto) and [events.proto](https://github.com/wavesplatform/protobuf-schemas/blob/master/proto/waves/events/events.proto) files.